 Of the 750 POWs who were boarded onto the ship, 82 POWs escaped.
 One man died on shore while the remainder were rescued by Filipino guerillas and returned to U.S. Forces in October 1944.
 Pvt.
 Melvin Giddens was not one of these men.

-In late February 1945, Melvin’s parents received this letter:
+In late February 1945, Melvin’s wife received this letter:

 prisoners of war aboard.
 The vessel was sunk by torpedoes on September 7, 1944, off the western shores of Mindanao.
 The indications are that relatively few of the prisoners had the opportunity to leave the sinking ship and of those who did many were killed by enemy gunfire.
 A small number managed to reach shore and a close watch for others was kept for several days.
 The Japanese government reports all the prisoners as lost, indicating that no survivors are in the hands of that Government.
 There is no information as to what happened to the individual prisoners but known circumstances lead to the regrettable conclusion that all the unaccounted-for prisoners lost their lives at the time of the sinking.